 Design Your 2018 Recruiting Strategy by Breaking the Rules: Q&A with Chad MacRae

-From playing with Lego to ditching job boards, the recruiting consultant and design thinking leader offers unusual ideas and rule-breaking advice.
+From playing with Lego to ditching job boards, the recruiting and design thinking leader offers unusual ideas and rule-breaking advice.

 Chad MacRae (Credit: Jamie Mann for Recruiting Social)

 Chad MacRae is a 14-year veteran of the recruitment industry and an MIT and Stanford-trained design thinking leader.
 He is the founder Recruiting Social, a services firm that blurs the line between agency and in-house talent acquisition.
 As the company’s founder, Chad’s team has worked with employers including Grindr, OpenX, Hearts & Science, WPP, and Appnovation Technologies to set recruiting strategy, optimize the hiring process, and improve the recruiting experience for both candidates and hiring managers.

 We sat down to discuss his work as a consultant, why he believes design thinking belongs in talent acquisition, and what he advises recruiting leaders to focus on right now.

 “It’s about designing a talent acquisition function that adds more value to the business…”